Multilingual Student Services

 Vermont State offers multilingual students the ESL instruction, resources, and counseling to be successful while navigating an additional language and culture.
 Academic support resources include help with academic English reading, academic writing, listening, speaking, pronunciation, and cultural literacy.
 Services are available both in-person and remotely.
 Students can receive individual tutoring support or take courses designed specifically for multilingual students.

-Our Pathway Program for English Language Learners, currently offered face to face on the Castleton Campus, is designed for students who are working to achieve the English proficiency requirements needed for admission to their degree program.
+Our Pathway Program for English Language Learners on the Castleton Campus is designed for students who are working to achieve the English proficiency requirements needed for admission to their degree program.
 This program combines university coursework with intensive English instruction.
 Students in the Pathway Program take a combination of academic courses that count towards their major requirements alongside developmental English courses.
 All multilingual students, even those not in the Pathway Program, are welcome to enroll in Pathway Program ESL courses if helpful for their English development.
-If you want to register for the program and are not on Castleton campus, please email Dr. Mary Dinh at Mary.Dinh@VermontState.edu for more consultation.

 Questions?

-For more information about Multilingual Student Services or the Pathway Program, contact Dr. Mary Dinh.
+For more information about Multilingual Student Services, the English Pathway Program, or to reach out with inquiries, project proposals, or potential collaborations, contact Dr. Mary Dinh.

 Woman with black hair and tan sweater smiles at the camera with a forest in the background.